-The next step for automated workforces in construction could be these innovative drones.
+The next step for automated workforces in construction could be these innovative drones

-Construction companies are using various forms of technology to make their tasks easier and more efficient.
+Spotted: Construction companies are using various forms of technology to make their tasks easier and more efficient.
 For example, Springwise has spotted such innovations as autonomous robot dogs and pop-up robot arms that act as aids for construction.
 Now a French architect is utilising drones with spraying hoses to foster more sustainable techniques for housing construction.

 Stephanie Chaltiel of Boisbuchet has spent years researching innovative construction methods that have lead to her current use of drones.
 The drones are equipped with spraying hoses that can apply layers of biomaterials to light structures.
 Architects or construction workers create these base structures, and the drones finish the job.
 The process is ideally suited for lightweight or temporary structures.
 Using this method avoids the need for scaffolding or heavy machinery, cutting down construction time massively.